Tanka Bahadur Rai

 Tanka Bahadur Rai (born 14 October 1950) is an Indian National Congress politician from the state of Assam.
-He was a Member of the Assam Legislative Assembly from the Indian National Congress for Barchalla.
-He was Deputy Speaker and then Speaker of Assam Legislative Assembly.
+He was a Member of the Assam Legislative Assembly from the Indian National Congress for Barchalla constituency.
+He served first as deputy speaker and then as speaker of Assam Legislative Assembly.
 He was also a minister in the Tarun Gogoi cabinet.

 Early life and education

 Tanka Bahadur Rai was born on 14 October 1950 to the late Pancha Bahadur Rai and the late Dhansiri Rai in Singri.
-He has a B.A(Distinction), M.A(Ist Class) and an LLB.
+He completed HSLC in 1967, Pre University (1968), B.A (Distinction) from Darrang College in 1971 and M.A (Ist Class) from Gauhati University in 1973 and an LLB from Guwahati University Law College in 1978.

 Early career

 Rai was the Organising Secretary of Darrang Nepali Students Union from 1969-1971.
 He was a member of the Executive Committee, Darrang College Students Union from 1970-1971.
 He was also an Executive Committee Member (Departmental Representative) of Post Graduate Students Union, Gauhati University from 1972-1973.
 He was also General Secretary of the Political Science Society, Gauhati University from 1972-1973.

 Rai was lecturer, Lok Nayak Omiya Kr.Das College, Dhekiajuli, Sonitpur, Assam from July 1973 to September 1973.
 He was then a Lecturer at Kohima College, Kohima, Nagaland from 1973 to 1979 while also being a part time lecture from 1978-1981 at Kohima Law college.
 He has been an advocate at Kohima, Tezpur and Guwahati since 1979.
 He was President of Kohima Bar Association 1987-1988.
 He was also President of the Reception Committee of the Convention of North East Gorkha Students Federation held at Tezpur, Assam on 23,24 & 25 November 1997.
 He has been General Secretary, Assam Gorkha Sammelan since 1997.